Moms spend much of our lives in the car.

-We spend much of our family lives in the car.
-We run errands.
 We take kids to school, to soccer, to piano, to swim lessons, to the beach, to playdates, to baseball, to birthday parties, to orthodontist appointments, and on.
 And on.

 Try this: Once you say "stop!" the next kid to continue to argue in any way, shape, or form loses one day of TV or other coveted privileges.
 Each additional offense loses another day.
-(Hey, you could sell the TV one day!)
+Hey, you could give away the TV one day.

-Car safety dictates we don't want to try to resolve family disputes while driving.
+Car rules and basic safety dictates we don't want to try to resolve disputes while driving.
 So when arguments ignite - immediately pull over.
-Kids know when you've pulled off the road suddenly that this is definitely not good news.
+Kids know when you've pulled off the road suddenly that this is not good news.
 Fight game over.

 No one under age 12 rides in the front seat.
-This one is just a good safety rule, even if you don't have a passenger-side air bag.
+This one is a good safety rule for the road, even if you don't have a passenger-side airbag.

-Passengers must put leftovers and wrappers in the car trash can or in a bag that can be tossed upon arriving home or at the destination.
+All leftovers and wrappers must be put in the car trash can or in a bag that can be tossed upon arriving home or at the destination.
 (Or in the fridge if the leftovers are keepers!)

-Yes, kids, this does mean you'll sometimes have to make two or even three trips after arriving home.
-Just like Mom.
-Get Carpool Survival Tips for drivers here.
+Yes, kids, this does mean you'll sometimes have to make two or even three trips after arriving home, just like Mom.